Rigid models for 2-gerbes I: Chern-Simons geometry: Rigid models

-again with the summand-wise projections $\pi$, or $\id$ on the last two.
-The face maps $d_i\colon Z_2\to Z_1$ are defined so as to make the projections to $Y^{[n]}$ a simplicial map.
+again with the summand-wise submersions to suitable copies of $U_{01}$ or $U_{10}$ (as appropriate), or $\id$ on the last two.
+The face maps $d_i\colon Z_2\to Z_1$ are defined so as to make the projections to $Y^{[n]}$ a semisimplicial map.
 Again, a similar construction will work for $Z_3$, if the reader is diligent with the combinatorics.